SamagraX-Stencil/stencil-docs/docs/pages/faqPage.md

 ## Description

-The `FAQPage` molecule consists of the following elements:
+The `FAQPage` consists of the following elements:

 - User Manual button is used to download document designed to assist users in effectively using the product.
 - Contact Us button to contact support during any query.

 ## Functionality

-- This molecule will be used to solve product related queries and doubts.
+- This Page will be used to solve product related queries and doubts.
 - By clicking Contact Us button, user can contact the support team.

 ## Dependencies